scheldejonas/Exercises/SP/SP7/SOLUTION/README.md

 - Explain how java programs can be divided up into smaller parts.

-  - To divide a java backend into smaller parts, you start by design the seperation of concerns or choosing another design pattern to seperate from.
+  - To divide a java backend into smaller parts, you start by design the seperation of concerns and choosing a design pattern to seperate from.
     For example it is possible to separate by the MVC pattern, and just having the basic parts of the domain object data handling seperated through controllers and down to model classes.
-    Else you can use a multiarchitecural design, in layers like Web layer, Controller layer, Server layer, Dao layer as the distance to the database, from the View layer.
-    The third way to design the packages and java code, is by Feature.
-This is mostly usefull for RESTful backend servers, to just have on package for one Entity type, with all it's classes to control, service and acces database with.
+    Else you can use a multiarchitectural design, in layers like Web layer, Controller layer, Server layer, The third way to design the packages and java code, is by Feature.
+This is mostly usefull for RESTful backend servers, to just have a package for one Entity type, with all it's classes to control, service and access database with.
-  - In all these ways to divide into smaller parts, the code is easier read by other developers, when you write method names, variable names to just be the simple understanding of what you get from the different parts of code.
+  - In all these ways to divide into smaller parts, the code is easier read by other developers, when you write method names, variable names, class name, package names, to just be the simple understanding of what you get from the different parts of code.

 - Explain how React app's are composed by Components.